Kaeljun/Kaeljun/README.md

-- 👋 Hi, I’m @Kaeljun
+- 👋 Hi, I’m @Kaeljun.
+My real name is Michael Junges and I currently work as a web developer.
-- 👀 I’m interested in ...
+- 👀 I’m interested in web and game programming
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: https://www.linkedin.com/in/michael-junges-7335051a1/

 <!---
 Kaeljun/Kaeljun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.